2023 Best Economics Schools in New York

 On average, economics graduates from Columbia take out $26,923 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $680.

-Hobart and William Smith Colleges ranked #10 on this year’s Best Economics Schools in New York list.
-Located in the distant town of Geneva, The Colleges is a private not-for-profit college with a small student population.
+Hobart and William Smith Colleges came in at #10 in this year’s edition of the Best Economics Schools in New York ranking.
+Located in the town of Geneva, The Colleges is a private not-for-profit college with a small student population.

 The average amount in student loans that economics majors at The Colleges take out is $27,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $622.